fjefferson/printScreenShotJs/readme.rst

 ----------------
     $(".printScreenBtn").printScreen({hiddenItens:".notPrint", targetObj});

-* **hiddenItens**: Objects of your screen to be hidden when it generate the impression separated by comma (,) ex: hiddenItens:".notPrint, #foo1, .foo2"
+* **hiddenItens**: Objects in your screen that must to be hidden when print should be separated by comma (,) ex: hiddenItens:".notPrint, #foo1, .foo2"

 * **targetObj**: Element that will be picked up by print